What is Rolling Admission?

-While there are many upsides to rolling admissions, applicants should also know about some of the drawbacks.
+While there are many upsides to rolling admissions, you should also know about some of the drawbacks.

 Sometimes, you need to apply for a specific program at a school.
 More popular programs fill up quickly.

-2. The most selective, prestigious colleges don’t use rolling admissions.
+The most selective, prestigious colleges don’t use rolling admission.

 This means if you want to attend an Ivy League or similarly competitive college, rolling admissions are off the table.

-Some students have asked why this is.
 Traditional admissions deadlines ensure admissions officers can review every application.
-Then, they accept only the most highly qualified candidates.
+This process of reviewing every application takes time.
+Then, the college or university accepts only the most highly qualified candidates.

-In rolling admissions, admissions officers review applications as they arrive.
-They seek to only admit candidates who are qualified to attend, but they cannot compare the entire applicant pool at once.
+In rolling admissions, admissions officers review applications and make admission decisions as they arrive.
+They seek only to admit candidates who are qualified to attend, but they cannot compare the entire applicant pool at once.
 If the class fills, they may need to reject some highly qualified applicants.

 What Else Should You Know About Rolling Admissions?

-There’s one more factor you need to weigh when you’re considering rolling admissions: the priority deadline.
+You need to weigh one more factor when you’re considering rolling admissions: the priority deadline.
 Students who apply by the priority deadline will get a decision faster than those who don’t.

 Priority deadlines are also sometimes used for students who want to apply for specific honors or accelerated programs, financial aid, or scholarships.
 As is always the case in college admissions, do your research for every school on your college list.
 You need to know when important dates are coming up.

-Although the most selective colleges in the country do not use a rolling admissions process, plenty of other great schools do.
+Although the most selective colleges in the country do not use a rolling admission process, plenty of other great schools do.
 Here are a few you should consider.